 1.6.4.
-Draft Bayside Development Control Plan 2022
+Bayside Development Control Plan 2022

-The draft Bayside Development Control Plan 2022 (draft Bayside DCP) was amended in December 2022 following public exhibition, and then re-exhibited until 30 January 2023.
-The draft Bayside DCP will, together with the BLEP 2021, provide detailed planning and design provisions and guidelines for developments within Bayside LGA.
-The draft Bayside DCP will set out various requirements such as site amalgamation, building setbacks, and landscape treatments, and will aim to facilitate quality development, protect neighbourhood amenity and maintain environmental quality.
+The Bayside Development Control Plan 2022 (Bayside DCP) was adopted in March 2023.
+The Bayside DCP will, together with the BLEP 2021, provide detailed planning and design provisions and guidelines for developments within Bayside LGA.
+The Bayside DCP sets out various requirements such as site amalgamation, building setbacks, and landscape treatments, and will aim to facilitate quality development, protect neighbourhood amenity and maintain environmental quality.

-The baseline provisions of the draft Bayside DCP will become applicable to the subject site, with a new chapter inserted for specific new controls relevant to the Cooks Cove site, including for biodiversity.
+The baseline provisions of the Bayside DCP will become applicable to the subject site, with a new chapter inserted for specific new controls relevant to the Cooks Cove site, including for biodiversity.